-You can check on WINS in the Academics section for the name and e-mail address of your advisor.
+You can check on WINS under the AAR - Based on Course Units for the name and e-mail address of your advisor.
 If you have not been assigned an advisor, contact the appropriate advising or departmental office:

-The AR has two sections: 1) a transcript and 2) a degree audit which matches your courses to the requirements for your academic program.
-You should review this regularly, and always take an updated AR when you meet with your advisor.
+You should review this regularly, and always take an updated AAR when you meet with your advisor.

-Students with fewer than 24 units (except art, theatre, and music majors) and undeclared students process major changes at the Academic Advising & Exploration Center.
+Students with fewer than 24 units and undeclared students process major changes at the Academic Advising & Exploration Center.

-Students with 24 Units or more (declared majors) and all Arts Majors should begin the process at the department office of their major and then take the form and advising file (if available) to the department office of the new major.
+Students with 24 Units or more (declared majors) should begin the process at the department office of their major and then take the form and to the department office or advising office of the new major.
 (Note: the AAEC is the department office for Undeclared students).

 The first few weeks of registration are "Priority Registration" in which students are assigned Registration Start times according to their number of earned credits.
 After Priority Registration is completed, the registration system will remain open to add classes until the end of the fifth day of class.

-To find your Priority Registration start time, check WINS in the Academics section.
+To find your Priority Registration start time, check WINS in the Classes & Schedules section.
 (Note: Registration is not limited by the "end" time.)

 A registration hold is any restriction that prevents registration.
 Many students will have a registration hold for advising and must meet with their academic advisor before registering.

 However, there are many holds that could prevent registration: financial holds, library holds, holds from Admissions for ACT scores or transfer transcripts.